DimABSA/DimABSA2026/README.md

 ## Subtask 2: Dimensional Aspect Sentiment Triplet Extraction (DimASTE)
-Given a textual instance, extract all **(A, O, VA)** triplets, where A denotes an aspect term, O an opinion term, and VA a valence-arousal score.
+Given a text, extract all **(A, O, VA)** triplets, where A denotes an aspect term, O an opinion term, and VA a valence-arousal score.
 The input is in JSON Lines format and includes the following fields.
 - `ID` – A unique identifier for the instance.
 - `Text` – A sentence or paragraph expressing subjective opinions.